 All equipment associated with the operation has been removed.

-All land affected by the portable operation has been restored in accordance with S9.E.
+All land affected by the portable operation has been restored in accordance with S12.E.

+Portable facilities may only operate at one site at a time.
+Portable facilities cannot begin operations at a new subsequent location until they have completed operations at their previous site and Ecology has received a completed and signed “Portable Facility Notice of Completion of Portable Operations” form (ECY 070-30).

-Permit Coverage Timeline For New Facilities
+Permit Coverage Timeline

 Unless Ecology notifies the applicant in writing to the contrary, coverage under this general permit will begin on the later of the following:

-The thirty-first (31st) day after Ecology receives the completed application for coverage.
+The thirty-first (31st) day after Ecology receives the completed application.

 The thirty-first (31st) day after the end of a thirty (30) day public comment period.